wzid/cameron.rs/content/_index.md

 <br>

 Hi, I'm Cameron.
 I am an undergraduate student at [Liberty University](https://www.liberty.edu) studying Computer Science with a congnate in Software Engineering.
-Some of my hobbies are coding, running, hanging out with friends and learning new things.
+I love to learn new things and teach people about programming.

 <br><br>
 <details open>